What is Alternative Dispute Resolution?

 The tools used for resolution of a dispute include arbitration, collective bargaining, and mediation.
 These are often referred to as Alternative Dispute Resolution (ADR).
 Arbitration and collective bargaining are usually associated with regulatory oversight and union disputes.
 Mediation is the usually the platform for community and family disputes as well as local and state court including Civil, Housing and Small Claims cases.

-Arbitration a process where an impartial third party, or panel. hears each side of a dispute and issues a decision.
+is a process where a panel or an impartial third party hears each side of a dispute and issues a decision.
 Arbitration is more formal than a Mediation and resembles a simplified version of a trial involving limited discovery and simplified rules of evidence, hearsay may be admissible in an arbitration.
 The parties may agree to have the decision be binding or non-binding.
 An Arbitrator does not have to be an attorney, parties can select arbitrators from other fields that they consider more suitable for the resolution of the dispute.
-For example, parties can choose an arbitrator with a financial services background to arbitrate a Investment related dispute.
+For example, parties can choose an arbitrator with an investment-related background to arbitrate an investment-related dispute.

-Mediation is more of an informal alternative to litigation and brings opposing parties together and attempts to work out a settlement or agreement that both parties accept.
-A form of conflict resolution in which a neutral individual attempts to assist the parties to find a compromise acceptable to both.
+is an informal alternative to litigation and brings opposing parties together and attempts to work out a settlement or agreement that is acceptable to both parties.
+A neutral individual, the Mediator, attempts to assist the parties to find a compromise acceptable to both.
 Distinguished from arbitration because it concentrates more on the search for terms acceptable to both parties and less on the legal resolution of their disputes.